Ken Matey—Our Honorary W. S. I.

 At our pool, the W.S.I. served directly under the pool manager and held the same standing in the chain of command as the assistant manager.
 W.S.I.s can also carry the training and qualifications needed for management‑level responsibility.

 Becoming a W.S.I.
-(Water Safety Instructor)—let alone the head of a community’s Learn to Swim program—requires extensive training.
+(Water Safety Instructor)—let alone the head of a community’s Learn to Swim and Safety Program—requires extensive training.

 The Function: A Poolside W.S.I. and Ken as W.S.I.